 In preparation for new elections, the country launched a voter registration process in 2016.
-After repeated delays, elections are now scheduled for December 2018.
-Counterpart is supporting democratic processes in the DRC through the USAID- and UKAID-funded Congo Demokrasia project and the .
-Both support a more fair and transparent democracy by increasing voter participation, focusing specifically on increasing the civic engagement of women, youth, religious groups, and indigenous populations.
-We are building the capacity of local organizations to deliver voter education programs that help citizens make informed voting decisions and participate actively and peacefully in elections.
+After repeated delays, elections were postponed for December 2018.
+Counterpart supported democratic processes in the DRC through the USAID- and UKAID-funded Congo Demokrasia project.
+Both supported a more fair and transparent democracy by increasing voter participation, focusing specifically on increasing the civic engagement of women, youth, religious groups, and indigenous populations.
+We built the capacity of local organizations to deliver voter education programs that help citizens make informed voting decisions and participate actively and peacefully in elections.

 Counterpart has reached millions of citizens in the Democratic Republic of the Congo.
 Through our programs:

 - An estimated 11,760,000 citizens were impacted through media campaigns discussing relevant milestones of the electoral cycle and conveying civic education messages;